© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Lawrence's churchyard is a scheduled monument protected by Historic England under reference 1015425.
 View the official record →

-Churchyard cross in St Lawrence's churchyard is a medieval monument situated in Gloucestershire.
+The churchyard cross in St Lawrence's churchyard is a medieval monument of local significance standing in the parish of St Lawrence, Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015425.

 Churchyard cross in St Lawrence's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015425.